Dynamism Biohack: The Iron Will

 In fact, the more you meditate, the more gray matter you develop in the prefrontal cortex, as well as regions of the brain that support self-awareness.
 No other animal species can do that!
 McGonigal often cites a study done with just three hours of meditation practice that led to improved attention and self-control.

 Other studies measured meditation with an amount of time spent.
 Eleven hours of meditation showed actual anatomical changes in the brain.
-There were new neural connections between regions of the brain important for ignoring distractions, staying focused and controlling impulses.
+There were new neural connections between regions of the brain important for ignoring distractions, staying focused, and controlling impulses.
 Another study measured daily meditation over two months and found amazing results.
-It led to increased self-awareness in daily life, as well as an increased in gray matter in corresponding areas of the brain.
+It led to increased self-awareness in daily life, as well as an increase in gray matter in corresponding areas of the brain.

-We now have the science to prove that meditation increases blood flow to the prefrontal cortex, just like body builders building their muscle.
+We now have the science to prove that meditation increases blood flow to the prefrontal cortex, just like bodybuilders building their muscle.
 The brain is adapting to meditation exercise; the same way muscles build when they are working out during physical exercise.

 Suzanne Segerstrom, a prominent psychologist from the University of Kentucky, studies how states of mind like stress and hope influence the body.
 It was she who found that self-control has a biological signature, much the same way stress does.
 Training the brain for self-control and willpower set into play a coordinated set of biological changes in the brain and body, which help resist temptation and override self-destructive habits.
 Segerstrom calls those changes the pause-and-plan response, much the same way as our fight-or-flight response.